kenstler/aws-ml-iot-lab/Challenge_1/README.md

-# Challenge 1:
-# Launching a SageMaker Inference Endpoint for Face-Detection
+# Challenge 1: Launching a SageMaker Endpoint for Face-Detection

 ## Summary